 In our case, because I’m an authorized user on my husband’s Chase Sapphire Reserve, we get FOUR $28 credits, which very often we are not able to use in their entirety.

-We always go to the Timberline Restaurant in Denver, for example, which offers the Priority Pass Select credit, as we love Colorado and often stop there on our way to California, as well.
+We always go to the Timberline restaurant in Denver, for example, which offers the Priority Pass Select credit, as we love Colorado and often stop there on our way to California, as well.
+(Note: The Timberline restaurant is no longer a participating Priority Pass Select restaurant.)

 Once, the server suggested he bring us some bottled waters since we still had some “credit” left.
 Genuis!
 Bottled water at the airport is NOT CHEAP (though some airports like Oakland and Atlanta now let you fill water bottles with filtered water – cool!).